 The psychology clinic is open throughout the entire year.
 Day and evening sessions are available by appointment.
 The clinic is closed on University holidays and whenever classes are not in session.

-An initial session is scheduled with the prospective client for about 30 to 45 minutes.
+An initial intake session is scheduled with the prospective client for about an hour.
 This is called an intake appointment.
-This appointment serves to inform the client of the procedures of the clinic and also to obtain more information regarding the client's specific concern.
+This appointment serves to inform the client of the procedures of the clinic and to obtain more information regarding the client's specific concern.

 Because of the training nature of the clinic, the wait list is not on a first-come, first-served basis.
 Guarantees are not offered as to when your case will be assigned to a therapist.
 However, you will be kept informed of your status on the waiting list.
 We make every effort to serve as many as we can.